Federal Police of Brazil: Organization

 With an area of expertise that covers all national territory, the Federal Police adopts a structure similar to that of the state Civil Police forces throughout the country, but with an administrative structure that allows planning, coordination and centralized control with decentralized execution.
 Integration with the other federal and state government agencies on a routine basis occur through formal requests, but eventually there is a high level of coordination.

 The Director-General provides accounting and technical support agencies in Brasília, entrusted with the tasks of planning, coordination and control.

 For the operational activities, the PF has 27 regional superintendents (the office in a state capital), 95 Federal Police offices (called Delegacias), 12 border outposts, 12 maritime (or riverine) bases and 2 bases on inland waterways.

 The Federal Police Commissioners command investigations, request search and arrest warrants, decide on the arrest of a criminal etc. The field investigations and operational services are performed by the Federal Agents (Agentes de Polícia Federal).
 The agency also has Forensic specialists (Peritos Criminais Federais), Notary Agents (Escrivães de Polícia Federal) and fingerprints specialists (Papiloscopistas Policiais Federais).

 A bachelor's degree is required for candidates to apply for any position in Federal Police.
-Commissioners must have a law degree.
+Commissioners must have a law degree and also at least three years of legal practice.
 No previous police experience is required for any jobs.
 Candidates applying for a position as Federal Agent, Notary Agent and Fingerprints specialist, are required to have a bachelor's degree in any area.
 Candidates applying for Forensics specialists should have specific degrees, depending on their area of expertise, such as Civil Engineering, Veterinary, Accounting and Chemistry degrees.

 Admission tests for the Federal Police have one of the highest candidates per spot ratio in the country.